Looking for simple ways to help your preschooler navigate their feelings and friendships?

 Kids enjoy crafts, so why not create some masks to help explore their feelings?

-• Here, you need paper plates, Popsicle sticks, tape and markers, crayons, or paints.
+- You will need paper plates, Popsicle sticks, tape, and markers, crayons, or paints.

 Social-Emotional Skills: Cooperation

-Typically, young children do not have the skills to work together until about three and a half.
-At this time, you will begin to see them engage in cooperative play, whether playing a game or building a tower out of giant blocks.
+Typically, young children do not develop the skills to work together until they are about three and a half years old.
+At this point, they will begin to engage in cooperative play, whether playing a game or building a tower out of giant blocks.

-This is a time when you might see leadership roles emerge.
-Regardless, cooperation requires mutual respect, discussion, compromise, and understanding.
+You may notice leadership roles emerging at this time.
+Regardless, cooperation requires mutual respect, open discussion, compromise, and a shared understanding.

 Block play activities are excellent for inspiring children to engage in child-centered, collaborative play.
-Playing in a group encourages both communication and social skills.
-Children begin to relate to a common goal, and therefore it is easier to build relationships.
+Playing in a group encourages the development of communication and social skills.
+Children begin to relate to a common goal, making it easier to establish and maintain relationships.

-Throughout life, kids will be asked to be a part of a team.
-Therefore, it is essential to communicate and model the importance of working together.
-What better way than for the family to work as a “team.”
+Throughout life, kids will be asked to work in teams.
+Therefore, it is essential to communicate and model the importance of collaboration and teamwork.
+What better way to do this than for the family to work as a “team?”

 Consider assigning everyone an age-appropriate chore that creates more time for “family fun.”
 Or what about dinner time?
 Give each person a task to help get dinner on the table.
 Focus on the importance of cooperation and how it makes things work better.